-Since the geothermal brines of the Salton Sea KGRA have a greater concentration of valuable minerals, this area's resource is being developed. -Currently, the flashed-steam technical design has the greatest potential for mineral recovery in the Salton Sea area.
+Since the geothermal brines of the Salton Sea KGRA have a greater concentration of valuable minerals, this area's resource is being developed.
+Currently, the flashed-steam technical design has the greatest potential for mineral recovery in the Salton Sea area.

 Some of the minerals being extracted from geothermal brines are of strategic value to our national defense.
-Currently, Cal Energy is operatingowned and operated a zinc extract plant near the Salton Sea. at their existing geothermal plants before closing due Draft Renewable Energy and Transmission Element Page 106 (Revised July 2, 2015)

-to production and market declines.
+Cal Energy owned and operated a zinc extract plant at their existing geothermal plants before closing due to production and market declines.
 Manganese and tin are only two of these metals which may become difficult to import if world conditions control availability.
 Table C-1 lists the percentage of metals of strategic value to the United States which are imported from various countries and which could be extracted from geothermal brines.
 Table C-1 gives typical Imperial Valley brine chemistry.